Canon 1200D vs Contax N Digital

 Studio photographers will appreciate that the Contax N Digital (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Contax N Digital?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1200D: